 Santa is making his list and checking it twice.
 Land a spot on the nice list, enjoying a festive holiday with us.

 The Carleton Suite Hotel is the ideal spot to escape this festive season, especially during COVID, when we have been cooped up so long in our homes.
-Located in the heart of the downtown of Ottawa, you cannot imagine a better location to enjoy the lumination and excitement of the festive season.
+Located in the heart of downtown Ottawa, you cannot imagine a better location to enjoy the lumination and excitement of the festive season.

 HOLIDAY RATES & DEALS: